dustlang/rust/src/doc/dustc/src/command-line-arguments.md

 <a id="option-version"></a>
 ## `-V`/`--version`: print a version

-This flag will print out `rustc`'s version.
+This flag will print out `dustc`'s version.

 <a id="option-verbose"></a>
 ## `-v`/`--verbose`: use verbose output